12 Quick Weight-Loss Tips

 You’ve cleaned up your diet and picked up your gym routine, but a stomach that’s churning and brain that’s begging for more are enough to make you go crazy.
 Dieting shouldn’t always leave you hungry, isolated, or pissed off.
-So we’ve rounded up a dozen of the simplest tips ever that will help you tweak your daily habits, allowing you to trim your waistline, shrink your cravings, and make those extra pounds disappear.
+So we’ve rounded up a dozen of the simplest tips ever that will help you tweak your daily habits, allowing you to trim your waistline, shrink your cravings, and make those extra kilograms disappear.

 Raid Your Cabinets

 No, we don’t mean ditching everything in your kitchen—just stock up safe zones and limit your junk drawers.
-If starting any diet, keep your healthy choices like cut-up vegetables, hummus, Greek yogurt, and fresh fruit at eye level or in easily accessible places and hide calorie-ridden indulgences so they’re out of reach, says Meridan Zerner, MS, RD, with the Cooper Clinic, a Cooper Aerobics Company.
+When starting any diet, keep your healthy choices like cut-up vegetables, hummus, Greek yogurt, and fresh fruit at eye level or in easily accessible places and hide calorie-ridden indulgences so they’re out of reach, says Meridan Zerner, MS, RD, with the Cooper Clinic, a Cooper Aerobics Company.
 Maintain an “out of sight, out of mind” mentality: shelving your go-to options at arm’s length makes choosing a healthier snack physically and mentally easier, she advises.

 Catch Some ZZZs